JosephRedman/Nest/README.md

 ---

-`help` - shows the user a list of "commands" they can type in the REPL, will be replaced to a link here. **Does not work in programs**.
+`getHelp` - shows the user a list of "commands" they can type in the REPL, will be replaced to a link here. **Does not work in programs**.

 `getvar x` - "gets" a variable and outputs it's value to the console.